-This map shows the current AVAs, soils and even the vineyard blocks.
-We thank the Willamette Valley Wineries Association for allowing us to use it and pass along their acknowledgements “Map data by everyvine.com, design by John Fisher, geologic cross section by Timothy A. Cross, special thanks to Patrick Reuter.”
+This map shows the current AVAs, soils, and even the vineyard blocks.
+We thank the Willamette Valley Wineries Association for allowing us to use it and pass along their acknowledgments “Map data by everyvine.com, design by John Fisher, geologic cross section by Timothy A. Cross, special thanks to Patrick Reuter.”

 Willamette Valley AVA

 The overall AVA spans the area from Portland in the North to Eugene Oregon in the South and sits between the Coastal and Cascade Ranges.
 Plantings began in 1966 and the AVA itself was established in 1983.
 The base of the valley itself is fertile and great for agriculture, except of course for grapes.
 Grapes need the struggle to be tasty enough to make wine.
 As a result, most of the vineyards will be between 200 and 1000 feet in elevation.

 Within this large AVA, you will find the 6 sub-appellations, one of which is nested inside another.
 We will work our way from North to South (left to right on the map as you look at it)

 Chehalem Mountains AVA

 Furthest north and to the east side of the valley, you will find the Chehalem (Sha-HAY-lum) Mountains AVA.
 The Chehalem Mountain Range is 20 miles long and 5 miles wide and was established in 2006.
 Within the Range, you will find Ribbon Ridge (which is its own AVA) and Parrett Mountain.
 The area is home to around 150 small vineyards, most average around 12.5 acres and are family-owned.